lupyuen/lupyuen.github.io/src/usb.md

 -   [__"LoRaWAN on PineDio Stack BL604 RISC-V Board"__](https://lupyuen.github.io/articles/lorawan2)

-(But modified to talk to CH341 SPI on PineDio USB)
+But modified to talk to __CH341 SPI for PineDio USB__.

-__CAUTION: Sending a LoRa Message on PineDio USB (not BL602) above 29 bytes will cause message corruption!__

-__CAUTION: Receiving a LoRa Message on PineDio USB (not BL602) above 28 bytes will cause message corruption!__

-(CH341 SPI seems to have trouble transferring a block of 32 bytes)
+TODO

 Ported from Semtech's Reference Implementation of SX1262 Driver...

 -   [LoRaMac-node/radio/sx126x](https://github.com/Lora-net/LoRaMac-node/tree/master/src/radio/sx126x)

+TODO

+CAUTION: Sending a LoRa Message on PineDio USB (not BL602) above 29 bytes will cause message corruption!

+CAUTION: Receiving a LoRa Message on PineDio USB (not BL602) above 28 bytes will cause message corruption!

+(CH341 SPI seems to have trouble transferring a block of 32 bytes)

 ## LoRaWAN Support